-Page 8 of 8 C Term Definition Shoreline Protective Device Any type of shoreline armoring or protective structures, such as seawalls, revetments, riprap, breakwaters, groins, bluff retention devices, deep piers/caissons, bulkheads, or other artificial structures built for the purpose of protecting land or structures against erosional forces.
+Term Definition Shoreline Protective Device Any type of shoreline armoring or protective structures, such as seawalls, revetments, riprap, breakwaters, groins, bluff retention devices, deep piers/caissons, bulkheads, or other artificial structures built for the purpose of protecting land or structures against erosional forces.
 Sign A visual display of information, direction, identification, and/or warnings as a physical item or a digital/technological display.
-Storm Surge Storm surge is an abnormal rise of water generated by a storm, over and above the predicted astronomical tide.
+Storm Surge An abnormal rise of water generated by a storm, over and above the predicted astronomical tide.
 Sub-Districts A discrete area within a Planning District identified to allow for location- or parcel-specific regulation.
 Systems A set of interrelated and interdependent features, facilities, or services, including physical and digital infrastructure, promenades, piers, berths, signs, and wayfinding.
 Tide The periodic rise and fall of a body of water resulting from gravitational interactions the sun, moon, and earth.
 Transhipment Areas Areas that provide space for off-loading goods from one ship and loading them onto another ship to be further carried to the final port of discharge.
 Transhipment is usually necessary to change the means of transport during the journey (e.g., from ship transport to road transport) or to combine small shipments into a large shipment.
-Transit Facilities Also referred to as public transportation, public transit, or mass transit, it means shared passenger-transport services which are available for use by the general public.
-These include, but are not limited to, buses, trolleys, and ferries.
-Vertical Public Access (Vertical Connection) A public pedestrian accessway that provides for physical public access (perpendicular to the waterfront) to connect upland areas or a public road to the shoreline.
-View Corridor Extension View terminus at the end of a street or accessway, as identified on the Planning District Maps.
+Transit Facilities Shared passenger-transport structures and or services (public and/or private) for transferring to and from destinations or different modes of travel.
+These include, but are not limited to, buses, trolleys, and ferries stations.
+Vertical Public Access (Vertical Connection) Any walkway, Mid-block Pedestrian Crossing, or similar facility perpendicular to the waterfront that connects upland areas or a public road to the shoreline.
+View Corridor Extension Areas intended to provide uninterrupted visual connection to the shoreline from a street or accessway.
+Identified on the Planning District Maps.
 Visual Access The ability to view the water and other scenic coastal resources from District tidelands, including from View Corridor Extensions and Scenic Vista Areas.
-Water Access Linkages to and across the Bay.
+Walkway A dedicated lateral public accessway providing pedestrian, or shared pedestrian and bicycle connectivity, parallel and adjacent to the waterfront.
+Walkways may vary in form and width depending on the setting and location within a Planning District and purpose within a network or system.
+Approximate locations for walkways are identified on the Planning District Maps.
+Water Access The ability to touch and interact with the Bay.
 Wayfinding Signage, graphic representations, or other digital or technological tools that provide orientation to one's surroundings and help one navigate from place to place.
 Wetlands Lands which may be covered periodically or permanently with shallow water.
 Wetlands, may support both aquatic and terrestrial species, and which may include saltwater marshes, freshwater marshes, open or closed brackish water marshes, swamps, mudflats, fens, and vernal pools.
 Window to the Bay A designated stretch of waterfront, consistent with location-specific policy, free of visual obstructions (structural or otherwise) that create an uninterrupted 'window' to the Bay.
 Windows to the Bay, as identified on the Planning District Maps, protect public access to the scenic qualities of the District Tidelands coastal areas.